Energy bills are a significant expense for the nation’s households, and to spread the cost, many of us pay by monthly direct debit.

-If you manage your energy account online, then it is really easy to establish whether your account is in credit.
-All you have to do is log on to your account and check your balance.
+If you manage your energy account online, the best way to find out if your account is in credit is to log on to your account and check your balance.

 It should tell you whether your account balance is based on estimated meter readings, and should allow you to enter today’s readings so you can get an accurate balance (it’s worth doing this as a matter of routine anyway, if you don’t yet have a smart meter fitted at your property).